Maguzawa Hausa people: Society

 Farming was the leading occupation of Maguzawas but are known to engage in fishing, trading and rearing of domestic animals like goats and sheep.
 During the dry season, when farming activity is low, the men engage in dyeing, iron working and basketry.
-The female Maguzawa were known to show an independent streak in economic activity in contrast to an imported harem culture in many other households.
-Many wives and female dependants engaged in trading and use their profit to buy clothes for themselves and their offspring.
+The female Maguzawa were known to be more independent, engaging in economic activity in direct contrast to the imported harem culture in neighbouring Islamic communities.
+Many women, both married and dependants engaged in trading.
 In terms of a socio-political organization, most Maguzawa communities are made up of scattered compounds and like their Hausa counterparts are led by a Sarki.
 However, predominant Maguzawa communities have three patrilineal cultural leaders.
 The Sarki'n Noma, who is the head of farming, the Sarki'n Arna, known as the head of the Pagans and the Sarki'n Dawa, the headman of the bush.
 The latter two heads or Sarkis share equal power.
 The Sarki'n Arna is usually given to the best beer drinker in the community while the defunct Sarki'n Dawa is the best hunter in the community.